donhatch/ShephardsPlayApplet/README.md

    all previously chosen unfoldings doesn't work, since it leads to a dead end, as shown in previous conjecture]

+* There is an algorithm for producing a good unfolding cut tree that proceeds at each step by merging a pair of nodes into a supernode by adding a cut between them.

 CONJECTURES ABOUT ALGORITHMS: